Note from the publisher: This post was updated by Gabriel Simmer on 8/11/2020 to add the new Salesforce SFDX Apex orb.

 - Followed the project on CircleCI

 - Added the required environment variables

-At this point, CircleCI should be able to authenticate with Salesforce and thus will allow us to utilize the SFDX CLI in our config.
+At this point, CircleCI is able to authenticate with Salesforce.
+This will allow us to utilize the SFDX Apex orb commands in our config.

 .circleci folder, and inside that create a